Horses of Iceland Icelandic Horses

 The Icelandic horse comes in many different colors, and the Icelandic language includes more than 100 names for the various colors and color patterns.
 Photographer Gígja Einarsdóttir

-Horse riding is a great way to explore unspoiled nature, offering stunning, views of panoramic landscapes and grazing sheep.
-Riding tours are offered all throughout Iceland by various and numerous farms, many of which are only a few minutes outside of Reykjavik.
-The tours suit all levels of experience and can last anywhere between half a day to ten days.
+Horse riding is a great way to explore unspoiled nature, offering stunning views of panoramic landscapes and grazing sheep.
+Riding tours are provided throughout Iceland by various and numerous farms, many of which are only a few minutes outside Reykjavik.
+The tours suit all experience levels and can last anywhere between a half day with up to ten-day excursions available.
 It should be noted that riding is not offered everywhere during the winter.
 For horse riding in the winter, prior inquiry to horse riding tour operators should help you.

-In September there is a unique way to experience the Icelandic horse beside the typical riding tours.
-One of Iceland's oldest agricultural traditions takes place during this time, at the annual horse and sheep roundups.
-Each farming community across the country herds hundreds of sheep and in some places horses together in the surroundings of stunning mountains and isolated pastures.
+There is a unique way to experience the Icelandic horse in September besides the typical riding tours.
+One of Iceland's oldest agricultural traditions occurs during this time at the annual horse and sheep roundups.
+Each farming community across the country herds hundreds of sheep and, in some places, horses together in the surroundings of stunning mountains and isolated pastures.

 The Icelandic horse is long-lived and hardy and has become very popular internationally.
 A sizable population exists in Europe and North America.
-In their native country, they have few diseases; and as a result, Icelandic law prevents horses from being imported into the country and exported animals are not allowed to return.
+In their native country, they have few diseases; and as a result, Icelandic law prevents any horses from being imported into the country, and exported animals may never return.

 Get inspired